stadionHQ/Documentation/frontend/api.md

             //data in here
         }
 ```
-- Once you are done adding the data you should test the status and health of the data but accessingthe "inspector" tab.
+- Once you are done adding the data you should test the status and health of the data but accessing the "inspector" tab.
 Your new end-point should be green.
 - Now you need to add this new value to config so that the application knows to add it the global data object.
 Open "config/config.js" and look for the following:
 ```